rawleyfowler/String-Util/README.md

     $var = eqq('x', undef);   # False
     $var = eqq(undef, undef); # True

-**Note:** equndef() is an alias to this function.
-It is considered deprecated.
-It may be removed in future versions.

 ## neqq($scalar1, $scalar2)

 The opposite of neqq, returns true if the two values are \*not\* the same.